Jamar Chaney: College career

 As a true freshman at Mississippi State, Chaney played in all 11 games, earned three starting calls at weakside linebacker, and totalled 31 tackles on the season.
 By his sophomore year, he ranked at the top of the depth chart at WLB and played in all 12 games.
 He finished the 2006 season with 66 total tackles, including seven and one-half for loss (minus 27 yards), two and one-half of which were quarterback sacks (minus 17 yards).

 For his junior campaign, Chaney was switched to the middle linebacker position, where he played all 13 games for the Bulldogs.
 He led the team with 89 total tackles, including three and one-half for loss (minus 5 yards).
-Chaney tied for 15th in the SEC in tackles per game (6.8) and earned Second-team All-SEC honors by the league’s coaches.
+Chaney tied for 15th in the SEC in tackles per game (6.8) and earned Second-team All-SEC honors by the league's coaches.
 In Mississippi State's 2008 season opener Chaney registered a team-best 12 tackles, his third career double-digit tackle performance, but suffered a leg injury on the next-to-last snap of the game.
 X-rays later confirmed a broken fibula and torn ligaments in his ankle, and he later received a medical redshirt for the season to regain his final season of eligibility.

 Rivals.com listed Chaney as the most underrated player in the Southeastern Conference in 2009.

 Chaney was invited to participate in the 2010 Senior Bowl on January 30, 2010.
 In the game, he made eight tackles and recovered a fumble, and was named the Defensive Player of the Game for the South team.

 Professional career

 Pre-draft

-Chaney worked out in Miami, Florida with trainer Pete Bommarito to improve his speed in the 40-yard dash; at the NFL Combine, he ran the distance in 4.54 seconds, the fastest among all linebackers.
+Chaney worked out in Miami, Florida, with trainer Pete Bommarito to improve his speed in the 40-yard dash; at the NFL Combine, he ran the distance in 4.54 seconds, the fastest among all linebackers.
 According to NFL draft analyst Chris Steuber, Chaney's experience playing outside earlier in his career could help him play on the strong side or as a 3-4 middle linebacker in the NFL.

 Philadelphia Eagles

-Chaney was selected by the Philadelphia Eagles in the seventh round (220th overall) of the 2010 NFL Draft.
+Chaney was selected by the Philadelphia Eagles in the seventh round (220th overall) of the 2010 NFL draft.
 He was signed to a four-year contract on June 4, 2010.
-After starting middle linebacker Stewart Bradley suffered a disclocated elbow in the second quarter of a week 14 game against the Dallas Cowboys on December 12, Chaney filled in for him and led the team with seven tackles.
+After starting middle linebacker Stewart Bradley suffered a dislocated elbow in the second quarter of a week 14 game against the Dallas Cowboys on December 12, Chaney filled in for him and led the team with seven tackles.
 Chaney made his first NFL start against the New York Giants, and he recorded 16 tackles, 12 of them being solo tackles.
 After his start, NFL analyst Brian Baldinger said Chaney was, "already one of the best middle linebackers in the league", and that he's "phenomenal in all phases of the game".
 On August 25, 2013, Chaney was released by the Eagles.